ovh/docs/pages/bare_metal_cloud/virtual_private_servers/configuring-ip-aliasing/guide.en-gb.md

 > Since October 6th, 2022 our service "Failover IP" is named [Additional IP](https://www.ovhcloud.com/en-gb/network/additional-ip/).
 This renaming has no effect on its technical features.
 >

+> [!primary]
+>
+> We introduced in 2024 Additionnal IPv6 that you can configure with vRack, please follow this guide [Configuring an IPv6 block in a vRack](https://help.ovhcloud.com/csm/en-dedicated-servers-configure-an-ipv6-in-a-vrack?id=kb_article_view&sysparm_article=KB0062838) in order to configure it.
+>

 ## Objective

 IP aliasing refers to a special network configuration for certain OVHcloud services.
 Additional IPs allow you to associate multiple IP addresses with a single network interface.

-**This guide explains how to add Additional IP addresses to your network configuration.**
+**This guide explains how to add Additional IP(v4) addresses to your network configuration.**

 > [!warning]
 > OVHcloud is providing you with services for which you are responsible, with regard to their configuration and management.
 You are therefore responsible for ensuring they function correctly.